ivoyager/ivoyager_tables/README.md

 Optional specifier: `@DB_ENTITIES[=<table_name>]` (table_name defaults to the base file name)
 Optional directive: `@DONT_PARSE`

 This is the default table format assumed by the importer if other conditions (described under formats below) don't exist.
 The format has database-style entities (as rows) and fields (as columns).
 The first column of each row is taken as an "entity name" and used to create an implicit "name" field.
-Entity names are treated as enumerations and are accessible in other tables if the enumeration name appears in a field with Type=INT.
+Entity names are treated as enumerations and are accessible in other tables if the enumeration name appears in a field with Type=TABLE_ROW.
 Entity names must be globally unique.

 Processed data are structured as a dictionary-of-statically-typed-field-arrays.
 Access the dictionary directly or use "get" methods in IVTableData.